Multiple Anomaly Detection & Automated Recording

 2017 (See below)

 If we are to get even close to solving the UAP riddle we must try some new ideas.
 That was the contention in 1970 when I created the MADAR Project.
-MADAR stands for Multiple Anomaly Detection and Automatic Recording.
+MADAR stands for Multiple Anomaly Detection and Automated Recording.
 With numerous successes over a period of 50 years with one such detection station, and evidence from over 500 E-M cases (144 involving compass deviations), one thing is certain: these craft can be detected and an early warning system will work and scientific data collection by civilians will prevail over a century of lies and cover-ups by world governments.
-We have nothing to lose and everything to gain, even new information on earthquakes!
+We have nothing to lose and everything to gain.

-The MADAR Project has 70 sites or "nodes" as they are called, located in the United States and several foreign countries.
+The MADAR Project has 93 MADAR sites or "nodes" as they are called, located in the United States and several foreign countries.
 It is hoped that by end of this year there will be 100 such sites betraying the presence of UAPs.
 With the new Command Center located at Newburgh, Indiana, even the older MADAR-II system has been re-established.
-With over 50 years of experience in the UAP detection field and a number of detection projects, the MADAR Project continuously delving into the unknown with the latest in technology.
+The MADAR Project is continuously delving into the unknown with the latest in technology.
 Learn all about the beginnings of the project by clicking on MADAR-I above.
 Using new electronic and computer technology, in 2014 MADAR-II began a new exciting phase in the study.
-And in 2016 the ground work for an even better and cheaper system was begun which has taken the Project world-wide.
-After over two years of research and development there is a system that is already making UFO history.
+And in 2016 the ground work for an even better and cheaper system began which has taken the Project world-wide.
+After over two years of research and development, by April of 2018 the new system became operational and began making UFO history.

 If you wish to monitor what is going on (on a map of the United States for example) you can use any computer or laptop or Iphone to check in on your device, and zoom in on ANY OTHER DEVICE NEAR YOU.
-And just like any other professional surveillance company, the MADAR Control Center is monitoring and storing data.
-The live screen MADAR Display or Map shows device locations all over the U.S. and other parts of the world.
-When a device goes into alert status the white node icon turns red and your pc begins to "beep" every 60 seconds.
+And just like any other professional surveillance company, the MADAR Operations Center is monitoring and storing data at several of its dedicated servers.
+The live screen MADAR Display (or Map) shows device locations all over the U.S. and other parts of the world.
+When a device goes into alert status the light blue node dot icon turns red and the pc begins to "beep" every 60 seconds.

 To read special papers and training information series reports about MADAR, go to our file folder at

-At least three types of devices are in the works:
+At least three types of devices are designated as:

 A base-operated Ethernet-connected MADAR-III DataProbe tied into the MADAR Network.
 Software updates are free.
 The plan is to have as many devices as possible all over the world, especially at key sighting areas such as sighting "hotspots" or locations near missile sites.
-The B Model is now currently the new updated version with our own new sensor board which has a more sensitive magnetometer, an LSDS (Legal Shutdown Switch), and a switching relay.
-The latter can be used with an ADT Panel to operate additional equipment, including data recorders, alert siren or beepers, etc. This unit can also be configured for WI-FI.
+The B Model is now currently the new updated version with our own new sensor board (I-board) which has a more sensitive magnetometer, an LSDS (Legal Shutdown Switch), and a switching relay.
+The latter can be used with an Adafruit Power Relay to operate additional equipment, including data recorders, alert siren or beepers, etc.

 COOPERATION WITH NUFORC AND MUFON